gastbob40/manaos-mars-rovers/README.md

 This project uses Quarkus as framework, and Java as programming language.

+A basic CI pipeline is provided, using GitHub Actions.
+It runs the tests and upload the code coverage to artifacts.

 # Usage

 ## Running the application in dev mode